Tuesday, February 25, 2025

 It was time for our walk.
 I had my walking stick already to go.
 Thinking my gloves and winter coat with hood and heavy lining, sweater, scarf and thick woolly socks would be enough, we started our walk.
 First, we walked a short distance and took a photo of the historical markers nearby.
 It didn't take us long to look at each other wondering if the other was thinking what they were thinking.
 I said, "Crikey, I think it's too cold for a walk!"
 The wind was bitterly cold.
 Gregg gave me a big smile.
 He had been waiting for me as I believe he knew it was like stepping into a freezer before we stepped into the freezer.

-It was 28 degrees F. Gregg was happy and we turned the heat on high as we hopped back into the car.
+It was 28 degrees F. Gregg was happy - as was I - and we turned the heat on high after we hopped back into the car.
 We were already a couple of frozen popsicles.
 Plans were good but plans need to be thought about considering the temperature.
 We should have worn about four layers of clothing, and we will try again next week.
+We said goodbye to The Old Stone House and said, "See you next time!"

 We drove the long way home having done a loop on the other side of Manassas.
 It was a nice ride out and I am now at home, sitting here drinking my chamomile, enjoying the inner heat and feeling nice and toasty, no longer a popsicle.